TARGET REMOVES BASEBALL CARDS

 However, Target saw measurable improvements to calm shopping experiences where changes were implemented.
 Fights and crowding became non-issues as fair, controlled access was established.
 While sales may have declined from limiting impulse buys, the overall goal was to restore safe and family-friendly conditions to their stores nationwide.
 Several competitors including Walmart soon rolled out similar access restrictions on their newly restocked trading cards.

-Read also: BASEBALL CARDS SERIES
+Read also: PACKS OF BASEBALL CARDS FOR SALE

 The trading card craze shows no signs of slowing in 2022 and beyond.
 Target continues tweaking its sports/Pokémon card handling based on learnings and new release schedules.
 Extra security during busy inventory days further helps minimize disturbances.
 Now well over a year removed from instituting their new locked case/counter policies, Target has clearly found the right approach.
 Shoppers can calmly look for cards without fear of unsafe overcrowding or pushy resellers clearing shelves.